hyorangnavi/finance-smart-contract/README.md

     asset.decimals()

-   factor in price of VISR( described in Uniswap reference below) and x 12 for 1 year(APY) For VISR-ETH APY we will do something special later on
+   factor in price of VISR and x 12 for 1 year(APY) For VISR-ETH APY we will do something special later on

+> Price of Visor(or any other token) can be pulled from Uniswap pseudocode as follows

+    // create uniswap factory instance
+    uniFactory = new web3.eth.Contract(uniswapV2FactoryABI, uniswapV2FactoryAddress)

+    // get address of the Uniswap LP token contract pairAddress = await uniFactory.methods.getPair(visorAddress, wethAddress).call()
+    uniVISRWETH = new web3.eth.Contract(uniswapV2PairABI, wethAddress)

+    // get uniswap balance of respective assets reserves = uniVISRWETH.methods.price0CumulativeLast()

+    // calc price
+    price = reserves['_reserve0']/reserves['_reserve1']

  ##### Filling in the bars